A linear program for testing nonclassicality and an open-source implementation: Formal definitions

-} ,\ } \right) \,,\eeq where $\Omega^\mathcal{G}$ is a convex set of GPT states which span a real vector space $S$, and $\mathcal{E}^\mathcal{G}$ is a convex set of GPT effects which span the dual space $S^*$.
+We now briefly review the GPT description of prepare-measure scenarios, which are the focus of our manuscript.
+In this context, a GPT is formally defined by a quadruple \beq \mathcal{G}=\left(\left\{ \InputIfFileExists{Diagrams/GPTState.tikz}{}{ } \right\}_{ s\in \Omega^\mathcal{G}},\ \left\{ \InputIfFileExists{Diagrams/GPTEffect.tikz}{}{ }\right\}_{ e\in \mathcal{E}^\mathcal{G}},\ \InputIfFileExists{Diagrams/ident.tikz}{}{ } ,\ \InputIfFileExists{Diagrams/discardGPT.tikz}{}{ } \right) \,,\eeq where $\Omega^\mathcal{G}$ is a convex set of GPT states which span a real vector space $S$, and $\mathcal{E}^\mathcal{G}$ is a convex set of GPT effects which span the dual space $S^*$.
 Each GPT state represents an operational preparation procedure---possibly one that occurs with non-unit probability\footnote{That is, we take $\Omega^\mathcal{G}$ to include subnormalised states, representing preparation procedures which fail with some nonzero probability, as this will be convenient later in the paper.}, and each GPT effect represents an operational measurement procedure together with the observation of a particular outcome.
 We follow the standard convention of assuming that the sets $\Omega^\mathcal{G}$ and $\mathcal{E}^\mathcal{G}$ are finite-dimensional, convex, and compact.
 The quadruple also specifies a probability rule (via the identity map $\mathds{1}_S$---see Eq.~\eqref{eq:GPTProbRule}), and a unit effect $\discard\in\mathcal{E}^\mathcal{G}$.
-These are in fact both redundant in the case of standard GPTs, but we have included them here to highlight the fact that standard GPTs are special cases of accessible GPT fragments, a concept we introduce in the next section.
+These are in fact both redundant in the case of standard GPTs, but we have included them here to highlight the fact that standard GPTs are special cases of accessible GPT fragments, a concept we introduced in Ref.~\cite{selby2021accessible} and which we review in the next section.